CoderOO7/100DaysOfCode/Log.md

 ## Day 1: Jan 13, 2021 [Wednesday]

->The reson of beginning again this challenge is that, yesterday I had not worked/code for at least 1hour.
+>The reson of beginning this challenge again is that, yesterday I had not worked/code for at least 1hour.

 **Today's Progress:** Today learn to do inline form validation using javascript and constraint validation api.
+Get to  know about two useful extension i.e `fakefiller - to fill mock data in form` and `iMacros - you should check out yourself.`

 **Resouces:**